versen/versen.github.io/content/works/executive-board.md

 ### 2018

-* Marieke Huisman became chair
+* Marieke Huisman became the new chair
 * Slinger Jansen became co-secretary

 ### 2016